 As per a research published in International Immunopharmacology, fenugreek contains anti-inflammatory and antioxidant properties.
 Apart from that it also contains iron, vitamins, flavonoids, saponins, trigonelline and other alkaloids.

 - Mix equal quantities of turmeric powder, ginger powder, and fenugreek powder.

 - Stir one teaspoon of this mixture into a glass of hot water.

-- Drink twice daily to get complete relief from the arthritis and pain.
+- Drink twice daily to get complete relief from arthritis and pain.

 9. Turmeric and Lemon Grass

-Lemongrass contains anti-inflammatory properties which suppresses the activity of cyclooxygenase-2, an enzyme which is responsible for joint inflammation and pain.
+Lemongrass contains anti-inflammatory properties which suppress the activity of cyclooxygenase-2, an enzyme which is responsible for joint inflammation and pain.

 - Pre-heat your oven to 150 degrees.